How do I find my attorney number (aka CPF account number)?

-"Temporary Suspension" means the entry of an Order by the Court of Appeals prohibiting you from the practice of law in Maryland (see Rule 19-606) for non-payment to CPF of your assessment, including any related fees, and/or non-reporting of your Federal Tax Identification Number (TIN) or statement that there is no such number.
+"Temporary Suspension" means the entry of an Order by the Supreme Court of Maryland prohibiting you from the practice of law in Maryland (see Rule 19-606) for non-payment to CPF of your assessment, including any related fees, and/or non-reporting of your Federal Tax Identification Number (TIN) or statement that there is no such number.
 The temporary suspension process commences on or about February 15.
 Notice is sent electronically to all attorneys with any outstanding balance and/or who have not completed their TIN disclosure.
 Payment of all outstanding balances must be received, and TIN disclosure completed, by the specified date in the notice to avoid temporary suspension.

 What happens if my check is returned by the bank?